pranshuchittora/autarky/README.md

 Autarky works by traversing all the child directories recursively relative to the current working directory (the place where you are executing autarky).

 1. Enter the time in months.
-Node modules older than the given time will be sowed.
+Node modules older than the given time will be shown.
 2. Select the `node_modules` which you want to delete.
 3. Confirm deletion.
 4. Done!
 (No need to pay for more storage.)